 Research can take various forms and require different strategies depending on what you are looking for.
-If you would like to find peer-reviewed, scientific research pertaining to yoga, then you are most likely going to be primarily interested in using databases to locate articles of interest.
+If you would like to find peer-reviewed, scientific research pertaining to yoga, then you should use databases to locate articles.
 See the list of appropriate databases below.

-If you are looking for more information about yoga from a more functional approach, you will likely be wanting either books or videos on yoga.
-For books/magazines, simply select the page "Books & Magazines".
-Note, however, that these collections are not research collections (besides a small number of exceptions).
+If you are looking for more information about yoga from a more functional approach, you will likely be wanting either books or videos on yoga; in this case select the tab "Books & Magazines".
+Note, however, that these collections are not research collections.
 These resources are best used if you are seeking introductory to advanced information on what yoga is, or on how to do yoga.
-These sources, then, would be good starting points for that type of research.
 Documentaries that cover many aspects of yoga can be found by using the "Videos" tab and following that for more information.

 Also to note, no single database will locate every article that has been published.
 Indeed, the more databases that are utilized the more articles you will find.